Mansi051/predict-house-prices-1/README.md

 # Linear Regression in Python

 ## Overview
-This project demonstrates the implementation of **Single Linear Regression** in Python using two approaches:
+This project demonstrates the implementation of **Linear Regression** in Python using two approaches:

 1. **Unvectorized Implementation**: Using standard Python loops to calculate predictions, cost function, and gradients.
 2. **Vectorized Implementation**: Using NumPy for efficient computation with vectorized operations.